Nadine Dorries set to earn extra £22,000 from taxpayer from clinging on over summer

 Nadine Dorries is set to an earn an extra £22,000 from the taxpayer by clinging on to her job in parliament over the summer – despite have promised to stand down more than a month ago.

-The former culture secretary said she would quit her mid-Bedfordshire seat in fury over her failure to gain a peerage in Boris Johnson’s resignation honours list, alleging that “posh boy” Rishi Sunak had blocked it.
+The former culture secretary said she would quit her Mid Bedfordshire seat in fury over her failure to gain a peerage in Boris Johnson’s resignation honours list, alleging that “posh boy” Rishi Sunak had blocked it.

 The Johnson ally announced on 9 June that she was leaving with “immediate effect”.
 But she has yet to formally resign – demanding that the Sunak government hand over documents related to the peerage decision before she goes.